lochmueller/index/README.md

 ## Developer information

-The extension provide a framework for easy indexing pages and files.
+The extension provides a framework for easy indexing pages and files.
 Use this documentation to get the right information for your extension.

 ### Events